The Brian Conley Show: Conley's Car Boot Quiz

 Only featuring in the third series, Conley's Car Boot Quiz was a game played by two members of the public in a bid to win £1,000.
 Conley would be filmed on location asking various people if they wanted to play, and mostly involved people not knowing who he was or what he was talking about.
 When two people were eventually chosen, they were given various impressions to identify which were performed by Jake, a robot from the year 3003 and was able to perform thousands of voices.
 After Jake performed the impression, the contestants would have to look through a car boot to find an item relating to the person Jake impersonated.
 The first person to return with the correct prop, Conley would give trivia about the person to the contestant, and had to say whether the trivia was a Fact (True) or a Fib (False).
 Guessing correctly won them £50.
 After four impressions, the winner with the most money would move on to the final round, which was based on word association.
 Conley would name a celebrity, such as Frank Bruno, and the contestant would have to think of words associated to that celebrity, such as boxing.
 Conley would often give clues if the contestant was stuck or simply show them the answer on his card.
 For every correct answer, the contestant won £100.

 Music

 Music featured heavily during the show's original run.
-Conley opened with his own adaptation of a famous song and closed with a song and dance number with a band and dancers.
+Conley opened with his own adaptation of a song and closed with one other and a dance number with a band and dancers.
 Each show also had a musical guest that'd perform after the commercial break.

 Speciality acts

-One of the show's stand-out features was its showcase of weird and wonderful variety acts.
+One of the show's stand-out features was its showcase of variety acts.
 Many of these guests were magicians, although some were out of the ordinary.
-Notable guests include Octopus (which was essentially a human slinky), Christopher Hart who played Thing from The Addams Family movies, Christopher who would perform as all five members of the Village People, and a man whose costume played musical notes and drum beats.
+Notable guests include Octopus (which was essentially a human slinky), Christopher Hart, who played Thing from The Addams Family movies, and a man whose costume played musical notes and drum beats.
 This feature was retained in the 2000 revival, and had guests such as a "boneless" man, a supposedly juggling fly, and a scientist who had Conley lay down on a bed of nails and had a concrete block smashed on his stomach.